How to Optimize the UX of Your Email Marketing Campaigns

 By

 Whether in the physical or digital world, an emotional and/or intellectual reaction is aroused in the consumer based on how it looks, feels, and works, and will dictate if they have a positive or negative experience, with expected effects on your sales.
-For online business a positive UX has increased their sales by more than 35%, which is quite fantastic.
+For online businesses, a positive UX has increased their sales by more than 35%, which is quite fantastic.

 It is important to note that UX does not just refer to web or mobile app design.
-It refers to all your digital collaterals, not the least of which are the emails you send out to your subscribers.
+It refers to all your digital collaterals, not the least of which are the emails you send to your subscribers.

-A majority of all marketers (89%) consider email the most effective tool for generating leads, so you can imagine why you should give your email marketing campaigns due attention.
+A majority of all marketers consider email the most effective tool for generating leads, so you can imagine why you should give your email marketing campaigns due attention.

 Here is how to optimize them with the right UX design.